alexhuang1117/Data-Science-Portfolio/Power_Law_vs_Lognormal_US_Babynames/Power_Law_vs_Lognormal_US_Babynames.md

 ![](Power_Law_vs_Lognormal_US_Babynames_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-4-1.png)

-Here I use the 'PoweRlaw' pakcage to fit a distribution of the baby names by minimizing the ks distance (largest distance between data and function).
+Here I use the 'PoweRlaw' package to fit a distribution of the baby names by minimizing the ks distance (largest distance between data and function).

 ``` r
 require(poweRlaw)